meowsus/cookbook/README.md

 ## Development

 ```
+docker compose up -d
 pnpm dev
-docker compose up -d
 ```

 ### Authentication

-After signing in with your email address, visit http://localhost:8025 to get the email the server sends.
-That email will contain a link to finish authentication.
+After signing in with any email address, visit http://localhost:8025 to retrieve the magic link email.

-## Notes

-- `mistral` has been the model most battle-tested, since it runs on my machine fairly well in CPU mode
-- LLM generation can take a very long time in CPU mode, timeouts may occur
-- I am using ollama because it is free